angular-ui/ui-scroll/README.md

 ###History

 ###v1.3.3
-* Implemented new version of gatasource.get(descriptor, success) method.
+* Implemented new signature of the Datasource get(descriptor, success) method.
 See the documentation.
-* Implemented new version of reload(startIndex) method in the Adapter.
+* Implemented new signature of the Adapter reload(startIndex) method.
 See the documentation.
 * Changed the logic of scroll bar adjustment (minIndex, maxIndex).

 ###v1.3.2